javascript-tutorial/en.javascript.info/6-data-storage/01-cookie/article.md

 A domain where the cookie is accessible.
 In practice though, there are limitations.
 We can't set any domain.

 By default, a cookie is accessible only at the domain that set it.
-So, if the cookie was set by `site.com`, we won't get it `other.com`.
+So, if the cookie was set by `site.com`, we won't get it at `other.com`.

 ...But what's more tricky, we also won't get the cookie at a subdomain `forum.site.com`!